 A PDF.js-based project will tend to go smoothly under the following circumstances:

-- Users are willing to tolerate some rendering and performance issues
+- Users are willing to tolerate some rendering, reliability, and performance issues

 In contrast, the following may make your project much more complicated or require you to consider a commercial solution:

-- Feature requirements are more advanced and may include PDF editing
+- Feature requirements are more advanced and may include editing

-- You cannot optimize documents before viewing with PDF.js
+- You cannot optimize documents for PDF.js before viewing

 Additionally, we also wanted to give you an overview of supported PDF.js capabilities to help you decide whether PDF.js is the right match for your unique document and user requirements.